 You can even cook this bread in the hot sun (with the correct cooking vessel) on some hot rocks - if you so desire.

-Adding chopped nuts, dried fruit, vegetables, and spices can make your Manna bread more flavorful.
+Add dried fruit, chopped nuts, vegetables, and spices to make Manna bread more flavorful.

 You might even be able to successfully ferment the sprouted grains to make fermented Manna bread.